LeAmSa/Age-Estimation-DenseNet/README.md

 ##  Age range estimation based on CNN DenseNet201
-- This project represents my undergraduate final work, whose main objective was to realize age range estimation based on a convolutional neural network.
-As data, the recognition process occurred with cropped face images.
+- This project represents my undergraduate final work, whose objective was to realize age range estimation based on a convolutional neural network.
+- With the technological evolution of social networks and online communities, privacy and security on the Internet have become essential.
+The high number of information shared by the network supports the spread of illicit content involving child pornography.
+Computer vision, based on neural networks
+as a deep learning technique, can recognize characteristics associated with the
+classification of minors and adults.
+-  The main focus was to provide subsidies for tools that can use deep learning to identify minors in eventual child pornography content.

 - About main files in the repository:
-	 - Full dissertation (portuguese) with all the theorical and technical details: [TCC.pdf](https://github.com/LeAmSa/Age-Estimation-DenseNet/blob/master/TCC.pdf "TCC.pdf").
+	 - Article (portuguese) with all the theorical and technical details: [ARTIGO.pdf](https://github.com/LeAmSa/Age-Estimation-DenseNet/blob/master/ARTIGO.pdf "ARTIGO.pdf").
 	 - Full notebook with all code steps:  [AgeRangeEstimationDenseNet.ipynb](https://github.com/LeAmSa/Age-Estimation-DenseNet/blob/master/AgeRangeEstimationDenseNet.ipynb "AgeRangeEstimationDenseNet.ipynb").
 	 - Script for model customization: [model_customization.py](https://github.com/LeAmSa/Age-Estimation-DenseNet/blob/master/scripts/model_customization.py "model_customization.py").
 	 - Script for training process: [train.py](https://github.com/LeAmSa/Age-Estimation-DenseNet/blob/master/scripts/train.py "train.py").

 ### Dataset
 ![enter image description here](https://susanqq.github.io/UTKFace/icon/logoWall2.jpg)
+- As data, the recognition process occurred with cropped face images.
 - The dataset used to train the neural network was __UTKFace Dataset__, made for research based on age, gender, and race.
 - Files format: ``[age]_[gender]_[race]_[date&time].jpg``
 	- `[age]:` integer from 0 to 116, indicating the age;